Start the Game for the Enterprise

 Many organizations adopt agile methods and lean practices at the team level.
 Teams run Sprints, hold Retrospectives, and improve locally.
 Yet the enterprise as a whole does not evolve.
 Decisions still flow top-down.
 Strategic priorities remain unclear.
 Teams optimize their own work while the organization drifts.

-AME3 addresses this by starting at the enterprise level.
+AME3 addresses sub-optimization by starting at the enterprise level.
 Before any Arena begins its work, the enterprise establishes lightweight governance: clear leadership functions, shared Rules, and a Strategy that guides evolution.
 This is not a heavy bureaucracy.
 It is the minimum structure needed to ensure that every Arena’s work contributes to the enterprise’s strategic direction.

 The Steps